telerik/maui-docs/controls/listview/listview-getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started with .NET MAUI ListView Control
+page_title: .NET MAUI ListView Documentation | Getting Started
 description: "Get started with the Telerik UI for .NET MAUI ListView and add the control to your .NET MAUI project."
 position: 1
 slug: listview-getting-started
 ---

-# Getting Started with the Telerik UI for .NET MAUI ListView
+# Getting Started

 This guide provides the information you need to start using the Telerik UI for .NET MAUI ListView by adding the control to your project.